FOREST FIRE LOOKOUT ASSOCIATION, San Diego - Riverside Chapter

 The other tower, High Point, reopened in 2009 roughly five miles from Boucher, on a remote piece of Cal Tech property on the northern side of the mountain.
 Boucher is much easier to access, with paved roads just past the entrance to the state park.

-Boucher is also is a historical site that, according to Lookout Association website, has held some kind of lookout tower since 1921.
-The current structure was built in 1948 and was in service until 1983, before being shuttered for roughly nearly three decades.
+Boucher is also a historical site that, according to Lookout Association's website, has held some kind of lookout tower since 1921.
+The current structure was built in 1948 and was in service until 1983, before being shuttered for roughly three decades.
 The California Parks Department spent about $350,000 refurbishing the tower, which reopened in 2012.

-Visitors can now climb the 43 stairs to the top where they will be given a lesson on the tower’s past.
+Visitors can now climb the 43 stairs to the top where they will be given a lesson on the tower’s past and present operation.

 The first year it reopened, the Boucher tower recorded 1,438 visitors.
 Each year the number has increased, and in 2016 more than 11,000 people dropped by.
 Some of them have since become lookout volunteers themselves.